How did Black History Month come about?

 Black History Month Resources

-The theme for Black History Month 2024 is African Americans and the Arts, according to the Association for the Study of African American Life and History, the founders of Black History Month.
+The theme for Black History Month 2025 is African Americans and Labor, according to the Association for the Study of African American Life and History, the founders of Black History Month.

 The Association for the Study of African American Life and History is hosting a Black History Month Festival over the month of February, which includes virtual events.
 For the full listing of events you could virtually attend, click here.